David Wooster: Danbury raid

 British General (and former provincial governor of New York) William Tryon launched an expedition in April 1777 to raid a Continental Army supply depot at Danbury, Connecticut.
 On April 25, about 2,000 British troops landed near Fairfield, and marched inland, reaching Danbury without resistance on the morning of April 26.
 They chased away the small garrison, destroyed a large number of supplies, and set fire to parts of the town.
 When Wooster was alerted to this movement, he notified General Arnold, who was visiting his family in New Haven, and set about calling out the militia to oppose the action.
 Arnold took several hundred men to set up a position at Ridgefield, while Wooster took a smaller detachment to harass the rear of Tryon's column as they returned to the coast.
 His first attack caught Tryon by surprise, but he was prepared for Wooster's second attack, which was made as the column neared Ridgefield.
 Wooster was mortally wounded when the Redcoats unlimbered six artillery pieces and opened fire.
 He was taken to the Dibble House in Danbury where he died on May 2, 1777.
-Wooster's finals words were, "I am dying, but with a strong hope and persuasion that my country will gain her independence."
+Wooster's final words were, "I am dying, but with a strong hope and persuasion that my country will gain her independence."